Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 2. **Priyanka Chopra:**
    - **Global Influence:** Priyanka Chopra is an internationally renowned actress and philanthropist with a significant influence both in India and globally.
 She has over 85 million followers on Instagram, providing extensive reach and visibility.
    - **Advocate for Sustainability:** Chopra has been involved in various environmental and sustainability initiatives.
-Her partnership with AtliQ Motors can emphasize the brand's commitment to sustainability and appeal to eco-conscious consumers .
+Her partnership with AtliQ Motors can emphasize the brand's commitment to sustainability and appeal to eco-conscious consumers.
    - **Appeal to Diverse Demographics:** As a versatile actress and public figure, Priyanka Chopra appeals to a wide range of demographics, including both urban and rural audiences, making her an effective ambassador for reaching diverse consumer groups .

 3. **Akshay Kumar:**